vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

 bash pilot/test/generate-and-load-phame-test-data.sh 4 100
 ```

 Right now this is configured for 4 hosts, 100 rows generated per host.
 You can change the rows per host to try scaling up or down but the data loading is only configured for 4 hosts for now.
-Since this is all a simulated pipeline, I am not going to add infra for varying the number of hosts.
+Since this is all a simulated pipeline, I am not going to add infra for varying the number of hosts unless we need it.

 In this test, we have parties (0, 2) as aggregate-only data partners and (1, 3) are row-level ones.
 This is congruent with what we have in the sample json file.